weixian-zhang/FoodTruckJunkie/README.md

 In the future Project Roadmap, we will want users to be able to sign-in with their Microsoft personal accounts (a.k.a Live account.
 Behind the scenes, we will be implementing OpenID Connect authentication on Portal and ApiServer.
-* Portal will use the  OAuth Authorization Code Flow + PKCE as it is a Public Client.
+* SPA authn: Portal will use the  OAuth Authorization Code Flow + PKCE as it is a Public Client.
-* ApiServer being a Confidential Client will be using Auhorization Code Flow
+* API authn: ApiServer being a Confidential Client will be using Auhorization Code Flow
-* API Authn Chain : if at that point when Food Truck Junkie has expanded to have other features which are implemented as microservices, and has the requirement to       for microservices to microservices API authentication, we will then be implementing Authorization Code Flow-On-Behalf Flow for API-to-API authentication chain         scenario.
+* API authn-chain : if at that point when Food Truck Junkie has expanded to have other features which are implemented as microservices, and has the requirement to       for microservices to microservices API authentication, we will then be implementing Authorization Code Flow-On-Behalf Flow for API-to-API authentication chain         scenario.
   The concept is when an API (API-A) receive an access token from Portal, API-A uses the access token and with its ClientID/Secret, it exchange for another access       token Token-A. This Token-A will be pass on to API-B for authentication.
 Within Azure AD we will need to configure "Expose API" to add OAuth scopes for each           microservices.
 Then followed by configuring authorization in Azure AD - App - "API Permissions", specifiying which API scopes are allowed access to which               microservices.

 ### Azure Development Security Guidelines